NIRISS SOSS Recommended Strategies

 Minimizing contamination from nearby objects

 The SOSS GR700XD grism disperses the photons in both the spectroscopic and spatial dimensions.
 In the spatial (cross-dispersion) dimension, the width of the trace can be as large as 25–30 pixels.
 The trace is also curved in a highly non-linear behavior.
 These combined features affect all nearby or background sources as well.
 Therefore, spectroscopic contamination is a significant consideration when scheduling observations.
-In particular, the ExoPlanet Characterization Tool Kit (ExoCTK) Contamination & Visibility Calculator or the NIRISS SOSS contamination planning tool from the Université de Montréal can be used to determine the best position angle for observing the target in order to minimize contamination from background objects.
+The ExoPlanet Characterization Tool Kit (ExoCTK) Contamination & Visibility Calculator can be used to determine the best position angle for observing the target in order to minimize contamination from background objects.

 Number of groups versus number of integrations for exoplanet transits

-See also: Step-by-Step ETC Guide for NIRISS SOSS Time-Series Observations of HAT-P-1
+See also: Step-by-Step ETC Guide for NIRISS SOSS Time-Series Observations of a Transiting Exoplanet

 The JWST Exposure Time Calculator (ETC) can be used to derive NGroups following the steps above.
 Alternatively, PandExo the "ETC ('Pandeia') for Exoplanets" (Batalha et al. 2017) can also be used to determine exposure parameters for a SOSS observation.